 git clone https://github.com/RunanywhereAI/runanywhere-sdks.git

-cd runanywhere-sdks/sdk/runanywhere-swift
+cd runanywhere-sdks

-# 2. Run first-time setup (~5-15 minutes)
+# 2. Build XCFrameworks (~5-15 minutes)

-What the setup script does:
+What the build script does:

 | Mode | Setting | Description |